EBrown8534/Framework/README.md

 ## What can you do with it

-Anyone is free to use this to their own purposes, I only request that if you make substantial changes you create a pull-request to include them in this repository.
+Anyone is free to use this to their own purposes, I only request that if you make substantial changes or improvements you create a pull-request to include them in this repository.
+(Though you are not required to, this project is under an [MIT License](https://github.com/EBrown8534/Framework/blob/master/LICENSE).)

 ## How do I use it